Get Clarity on Your Privacy

 Consent

-Informed Consent means people understand what is being collected, why, and how it will be used before they agree.
-Release of Information (ROI) is requested at the beginning of each video session for both therapist and patient, ensuring transparency and consent.
+Informed Consent means people understand what is being collected, why, and how it will be used before they consent.
+Release of Information (ROI) is requested at the beginning of each video session via the consent checkboxes on the call setup page from both therapist and patient, ensuring transparency and consent.

 Description: Everyone joining a call is prompted for a "Release of Information (ROI)"